cc65/cc65/README.md

 # Note about This Fork

-This fork adds support for the MEGA65 to `ca65`.
-It does not add a working C library, so `cc65` won't work.
-Also, this fork is not fully maintained, use at your own risk.
+This fork adds a target for the MEGA65 and support for the 45GS02 CPU to `ca65`.
+It also adds startup code to allow `cl65` to create MEGA65 `PRG` files.
+It does not add a full C library, so `cc65` won't work.

+45GS02 support is still in progress, not all instructions are implemented yet.

 # About cc65